chichundri/Notes/InterviewQues.md

 170. summary of collection?
     use class `IntSummaryStatistics`

 171. thread staration?
     If a thread is not granted CPU time because other threads grab it all, and thread remains in waiting for long it is starvation.

-172. service registry?
+172. service registry/discovery?
 173. Java is pass-by-value or pass-by-reference?
 174. How to bring back thread from dead/terminated state?
 175. remove duplicates from array without collection classes?